Growing crystals is fun and very rewarding. It does take time and a lot of patience but the final results can be amazing.

 Please note: As you will be working with hot water it is important that children are supervised at all times.

-Ingredients needed to grow your own copper sulfate crystals:
+Ingredients needed to grow your own copper sulphate crystals:

 - 2 clean jars